parisa-mohamadi/EberryAssignmentByParisa/README.md

 4. after loading display the results in grid with 2 column.
 5. Explore the detailed about each Tvshow via clicking.

+## Unit Tests
+The app includes unit tests to ensure the correctness of critical app components.
+To run unit tests:

+1. Open the project in Android Studio.
+1. Navigate to the test directory under src.
+1. Right-click on the test class you want to run.
+1. Select "Run" to execute the tests.

 ## Contributing
 Contributions are welcome!
 If you find any issues or want to add new features, feel free to reach out to me at mohamadiparisa312@gmail.com.